 Thanks for reading “The Rundown”.

-📬 My inbox is open to you!
-Got a news tip or interesting political gossip to share?
-Feedback about this newsletter?
-Maybe you want to chat about politics?
+✉️ Got a news tip?
+Some interesting political gossip?
+Just want to chat about politics?
 Send me an email or find me on Twitter @SchottHappens.

 Get this newsletter delivered to your inbox every weekday morning.
 Sign up for free here.

 Romney warns Republicans about blocking 1/6 commission bill